 The Sharpe Ratio is a tool investors can use that measures the risk of an investment in relation to its return.
 A portfolio manager who wants to make a portfolio appear less risky can change the fund’s positions before the reporting period by investing in lower-risk securities.
 This strategy can be incredibly detrimental to investors because it may lead them to invest in a fund that exceeds their risk tolerance without their knowledge.

 The Problems with Window Dressing

 Window dressing is legal, but that doesn’t mean it’s okay.
 Window dressing is all about creating an appearance of more success than there truly is.
 The most obvious issue is that this practice may mislead investors and cause them to make investments they would not otherwise make.

 The other problem with window dressing is that portfolio managers with poor portfolio management more often implement it.
-This is not surprising, since the worse the performance of a portfolio manager, the more he or she stands to benefit from window dressing.
+This is not surprising since the worse the portfolio manager’s performance, the more they stand to benefit from window dressing.
 Not only is window dressing associated with worse performance, but it can also cause it.
-Window dressing can cause worse long-term performance, in part due to the high rate of turnover in the portfolio, which often leads to higher trade costs.
+Window dressing can cause worse long-term performance due to the high rate of turnover in the portfolio, which often leads to higher trade costs.

 How to Spot Window Dressing

 While window dressing is not illegal, that still doesn’t mean you want it occurring in your account.
 The SEC may issue stricter rules regarding window dressing in the future, but for the time being, it’s up to you to monitor your accounts for window dressing.
 Thankfully, there are a few simple red flags to watch out for.